 9. End a bad relationship.
 It can be extremely hard to feel stuck in a bad relationship.
 If you can’t see a future together, why not cut your losses and move on?
 It’s a cliché, but there really are plenty of fish in the sea.

 10. Start a budget.
 A budget is a plan that allocates future income towards expenses, savings, investments and debt repayment.
-They do not have to be rigid and complicated.
-Getting Finances Done has written a good guide to Creating a Zero-Based Budget.
+They do not have to be rigid and complicated and there are numerous budgeting software options available online.

 11. Become a parent.
 This is guaranteed way to change the way you view life.
 When you realise that you will have to care for, and be a model to, another human being you will truly want to be the best person you possibly can.